 Just like the dollar store in the US, 100 Yen shops will be your second best friend during your life in Tokyo (the first one is Bff Tokyo, of course).
 From Can-Do to Daiso to Seria, you can find just about everything you would need in your life for 100 Yen.
 100 Yen shops are perfect when your wallet is tight or you want to buy something that doesn’t need to be of the highest quality.
 The rarity of goods that a 100 Yen shop in Tokyo provides is astonishing, sometimes you might even find things that you didn’t know you needed in a 100 yen shop.
 If you have just started your life in Tokyo, definitely give one of the 100 Yen shops in Tokyo a look.

 How do I get a credit card and sim card?

 We actually have an Ultimate Guide to Debit and Credit Cards in Japan which tells you how to get your credit card in Japan!
 The simplified version is that you will need your residence card to apply for both of the cards mentioned above.

 But why would you want a credit card issued in Japan?
 This is because many Japanese online shops do not take overseas credit cards as payment.
 Without one, you would be limited in your options of online shopping in Tokyo.
 The case is similar for sim cards.
 Many Japanese sites (as well as the bank) would want your phone number as a step of verification. you would be limited in your purchase options if you don’t get a phone number when you arrive in Tokyo.
-We also have a guide on how to get your sim card in Tokyo!
-Be sure to check it out if you haven’t got one yet.

 Do I really need a bank account?